AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 NB prior to MOS 2.2.0 the `Help` command required a command name to be provided, or the `all` keyword to display all commands.

 As of MOS 3.0, the `Help` command will accept a space-separated list of commands to show help for, and will also match commands abreviated with a `.` in the same manner as the command line.  `*Help c.` for example would show help for all commands beginning with `C`.

-When running MOS 3.0 with VDP 2.14.0 or later, the output of the `Help` command will automatically be paged; to move on to the next page you will need to press the "shift" key.
+When running MOS 3.0 with VDP 2.14.0 or later, the output of the `Help` command can be [automatically paged](./System-Variables.md#autopaged).
+When auto-paging is enabled and the output is longer than the screen output will pause at the end of a page, and you will need to press the "shift" key to continue.

 ## `Hotkey`